benbrastmckie/VSCodium/README.md

 Open the "Source Control" tab also on the top left and select "Initialize Repository".
 You can then add a remote by clicking the three dots in the top right of the "Source Control" panel, selecting `remote -> add`.
 You can then enter the address copied to the clipboard from before, naming the remote "VSCode" or whatever you like.

+Note that if you have already made changes to the `settings.json` file on your machine, you will want to save those before proceeding.
+One easy way to do this is to temporarily rename `settings.json` as `save.settings.json`.
+That way, when you pull down the repository it will not replace your settings.
+Instead, you can go on to delete the `settings.json` file that you pull down, changing the name of `save.settings.json` back to `settings.json`.
+These extra steps can safely be ignored if you have not yet made any changes to `settings.json` as recommended above.

 In the bottom left corner, you will see which branch you are on currently, clicking this branch to change to 'master'.
 Next, click on the three dots in the top right corner of the "Source Control" pane to select `Pull, Push -> Pull`.
 By changing back to the "Explorer" tab you should be able to see a host of new files.